RaminVali/spotify_rsm/README.md

 ```
 ## Inspiration
 This repo is based on items learned during Building Software section of cohort 2 of DSI.
-Inspired by Simeon Wong, who inaverdetly taught us to push ourselves forward and read a lot of documentation on the way.
+Inspired by Simeon Wong, who inadverdetly taught us to push ourselves forward and read a lot of documentation on the way.